• Tour the underground Ammunitions Factory at Machon Ayalon

 * Revised touring due to holiday.
 Please inquire for Special rates for child or adult as third in room.

-Tour guaranteed on minimum 4 passengers.
+Tour is guaranteed on a minimum of 4 passengers.
 Should the tour fall below 4 passengers, you’ll be offered the option of touring by Share-a-car at a supplement of $495 per person (3 persons minimum).